embodied-learning-vision-course/embodied-learning-vision-course.github.io/index.md

 ## Grading
 - **In-Class Participation (10%):** Marks will be given on the amount of in-class participation during the discussion and Q&A period.
-- **Paper Review (15%):** Students need to submit a one-page paper review on one of the selected readings every week.
+- **Paper Review (15%):** Students need to submit a paper review on one of the selected readings every week.
 - **Topic Presentation (30%):** Marks will be given on the prepared content, depth, analysis, and presentation quality.
 - **Project (45%):**
 	- **Project Proposal (10%):** Project proposal is due in the 6th week.
 Student groups will need to schedule a mandatory office hour to discuss the project with the instructor.